gsxab/software_updater/README.md

 ---

+Software Update Watcher is also known as Zhixin Robot (知新者).

 A crawler to fetch updates of pieces of software, written for software which is not used frequently enough to check updates or unable to, for where a software package manager or a marketplace is unavailable,